zkmkarlsruhe/thoscy/README.md

 The Python scripts can be called directly without the wrapper script, but requires manually enabling or disabling the virtual environment:

-Aactivate the virtual environment before the first run in a new commandline session:
+Activate the virtual environment before the first run in a new commandline session:

     source venv/bin/activate